 We have all probably felt the signs of ongoing stress at some point in our lives: worrying thoughts, a racing heartbeat, muscle tension, shallow breathing, poor sleep.
 Perhaps even leading to headaches and irritable moods for a few weeks.
 For many of us, if it goes on long enough it can even lead to digestive upset, constipation, anxiety, panic attacks or depression.

 “Stressors” are a wide variety of agressors all around us – this is nothing new.
-Many would argue they’re just a part of modern life: demanding jobs; balancing a career and long hours with your personal life; raising kids; getting ahead … combine this with all of the myriad ‘everyday stresses’ big and small – such as politics, paying bills, daily news, overflowing inboxes, job contracts, performance reviews, traffic, debt, housing costs … even social media and the constant need to keep up with everything for fear of falling behind.
+Many would argue they’re just a part of modern life: demanding jobs; balancing a career and long hours with your personal life; raising kids; getting ahead.

 Sometimes even old emotional traumas that have not yet been fully processed and dealt with can act as silent stressors.
 Perhaps at some point the balancing act starts to slip, or perhaps one major stressor pushes us too far.
 The combination of factors can start to overwhelm the body to show up as chronic stress.
 Despite our best efforts, stress can affect our health.

-Chronic Stress can be a factor in numerous health issues
+Chronic Stress can be a contributing factor in …

 Stress and the Fight or Flight Response

 When our bodies perceive a potential danger (or an agressor) our nervous system goes into the “Fight or Flight” mode to protect ourselves.
 This is not always a bad thing.
 Stress is absolutely necessary – in the right place and in the right amount: it can help us protect ourselves and stay safe.